Coming to grips – or not – with university autonomy

 The Minister for Education and Skills, Ruairi Quinn TD, has indicated he is not in favour of these recommendations.
 But then again, the government has just issued a new Bill – the Universities (Amendment) Bill 2012 – which, according to an analysis by Brian Lucey in the Irish Times, will allow the Minister to extend government control over payments and salaries within universities.
 While restraint in payments made by universities to senior staff would undoubtedly have popular support, allowing governments to control this centrally tends, as the horrible Employment Control Framework has demonstrated in Ireland, to stifle initiative and undermine strategy.

 University autonomy must be used wisely by the institutions, and must not undermine public confidence in their decision-making.
 But on the other hand, subjecting universities to central control is not the right response.
 Governments need to engage in constructive dialogue with higher education to determine how public priorities can be supported within a framework of accountable autonomy.
 There is no worthwhile alternative.
-A Soviet model of higher education is not the way forward.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+A Soviet model of higher education is not the way forward.higher education comment below, or link to this permanent URL from your own site.